acroisie/acroisie/README.md

 I'm Arnaud !

-- 🌱 I’m currently working on a Swift/SwiftUI project
+- 🌱 I’m currently Fullstack/Devops at MoustacheBikes
 - 💬 Ask me about whatever you want on my code
 - 📫 How to reach me: acroisie@student.42lyon.fr
 - ⚡ Fun fact: Before, I was mechanical designer